anup12352/AMMCR/README.md

 **AMMCR flowchart:**

 We have implemented the Rode algorithm in the AMMCR code, which is valid for the low electric field.
-For low electric field, the total distribution can be written as
+For low electric field, the total distribution function can be written as

                                                 fk=f0(k)+xg(k)